almostengr/almostengrwebsite/docs/uses.md

 # Uses

 Browsing around on Github, I found that developers create "uses" pages that detail the tools that they use do their work.
+Here is my list of software, hardware, and other tools that I use to get the job done.

 ## Hardware